What You Need to Know about Fertility Treatment in Ireland

 There are a few risks associated with IVF.
 One is the potential for multiple pregnancies.
 Since fertility drugs are often used to increase the chance of success, there is a greater chance of having twins or more.
 Another risk is the potential for miscarriage.
 About 20-25% of pregnancies that occur as a result of IVF end in miscarriage.
 There is also a small risk of birth defects, though this is no greater than the risk for babies conceived naturally.

 One of the questions people often have about IVF is what it’s costs.
-The IVF treatment cost in Ireland can vary depending on a number of factors, including the clinic you go to, the medications you need, and the number of cycles you do.
+The cost of IVF treatment in Ireland can vary depending on a number of factors, including the IVF clinic in Ireland you go to, the medications you need, and the number of cycles you do.

 Generally, the cost of IVF in Ireland will be between $10,000 and $15,000 per cycle.
 Some clinics do offer discounts if you do multiple cycles.
 You may also be able to get a refund if you do not conceive.